psychemedia/finn-resources/src/mongan.md

 26. And the king of Leinster's attendant came to converse with her, and said: 'Here is a noble horn brought to thee.'
 'We should know him who loves us by gifts and precious things.'
 And the king of Leinster said to the attendant:

-' Give her my horn.'
+'Give her my horn.'
 But the king's household said: 'Do not 10 give thy treasures to the wife of the King of Connaught's son.'
 'I will give them,' said the king of Leinster, 'for the woman and my treasures will come to me.'
 And Mac an Daimh takes the horn from her and whatever else she got of treasures till the morning.
 15

 27. And Mongan said to Cuimne: 'Ask the king of Leinster for his girdle.'
 And the girdle was of such a nature that neither sickness nor trouble would seize the side on which it was.
 And she demanded the girdle, and the king of Leinster gave it her, and Mac an Daimh forthwith took it from her.
-20 ' And now say to the king of Leinster's attendant, if the (whole) world were given thee, thou wouldst not leave thy own husband for him.'
+20 'And now say to the king of Leinster's attendant, if the (whole) world were given thee, thou wouldst not leave thy own husband for him.'
 And the attendant told that to the king of Leinster, who said: 'What is it you notice?'
 'Are you in the house

 . . .?' said they.
 'You know this woman by my side, to wit, 25 Dubh-Lacha of the White Hands, daughter of Fiachna Dubh son of Deman.
 I took her from him on terms of "friendship without refusal," and if thou like, I would exchange with thee.'
 And great anger and ferocity seized him,^ and he said: 'If I had brought steeds and studs with me, it would be right to ask 30 them of me.
 However, it is not right to refuse a lord . . ., though I am loath it should be so, take her to thee.'
 And as they made the exchange, Mongan gave three kisses to the girl,